Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Discussion

 A natural question is how much of the governed upgrade pipeline could be implemented using existing DevOps infrastructure rather than custom robotics middleware.
-Tools such as Kubernetes, ArgoCD, and Istio already provide container-level canary release, automated rollback on health-check failure, and traffic-splitting for shadow analysis~\cite{stagedrollout,autorollout}.
+Tools such as Kubernetes, ArgoCD, and Istio already provide container-level canary release, automated rollback on health-check failure, and traffic-splitting for shadow analysis~\citep{stagedrollout,autorollout}.
 In principle, stages~1 (registration), 5 (gated activation), and 7 (rollback) could be partially mapped onto these tools.
 However, three barriers limit direct adoption.
 First, compatibility checking in embodied systems is \emph{semantic}, not syntactic: interface drift involves invocation schemas and preconditions, not just API endpoints, and behavioral regression requires trace-level comparison rather than HTTP status codes.
 Second, sandbox and shadow evaluation must run inside a physics simulator or safety-constrained execution wrapper, not a container sidecar.
-Third, deployment profiles in embodied settings are environment-sensitive (simulation vs.\ real robot vs.\ human-shared workspace), a distinction absent from web-service canary frameworks.
+Third, deployment profiles in embodied settings are environment-specific (simulation vs.\ real robot vs.\ human-shared workspace), a distinction absent from web-service canary frameworks.
 We therefore view the governed upgrade pipeline as \emph{complementary} to DevOps tooling: the registry, rollback, and audit-trail infrastructure can be borrowed, but the compatibility model and evaluation stages require embodied-specific design.

 A concrete example sharpens this distinction.
 Suppose a grasp capability is upgraded from v1.2 to v1.3, which increases gripper force and removes a pre-grasp alignment check.
-A standard canary deployment would monitor HTTP-equivalent health metrics (latency, error rate) and see improved throughput---v1.3 grasps faster and succeeds more often.
+A standard canary deployment would monitor HTTP-equivalent health metrics (latency, error rate) and see improved throughput, since v1.3 grasps faster and succeeds more often.
 The canary would promote v1.3.
 However, the governed compatibility model detects that $\kappa_B$ drops (anomaly rate rises from 5\% to 18\% due to force-related near-violations) and $\kappa_R$ drops (the removed alignment check was a rollback precondition).
-In our E1 screening, this class of candidate---individually policy-compliant but system-level incompatible---constitutes 25\% of faulty upgrades.
-Standard DevOps health checks, designed for stateless microservices, would miss all of them.
+In our E1 screening, this class of candidate, which is individually policy-compliant but system-level incompatible, constitutes 25\% of faulty upgrades.
+Standard DevOps health checks, designed for stateless microservices, would miss this entire class.